 "I'm addicted to the high of exercising," says 22-year-old Vanessa.
 "I can't wait to ride the bike so I can start feeling good.
 I'm not sure why it happens, but it's like a feeling of relief."

 It is common knowledge that exercise produces many mental benefits in addition to all the physical benefits.
 There is something about exercise that makes us feel better.
 But what causes that feeling?
 Can we really become addicted to it?

-For years the rush has been thought to be caused by endorphins (endogenous hormone-like substances produced in response to stress or pain).
+For years the rush has been thought to be caused by endorphins (endogenous hormone-like substances that act like opiates and are produced in response to stress or pain).
 Because exercise is a form of stress, our bodies release endorphins when we exercise.
 Proponents of the endorphin rush believe that these molecules change the way we feel, thus giving us that high after working out.

 Endocanniboids may be another chemical involved in the high.
 A study published in the Journal of Experimental Biology found that some animals who participate in endurance exercise regularly tend to release more endocanniboids during exercise than others animals that live a more sedentary existence.

 Some researchers believe that a runner's high helped our ancestors run longer distances to find food.
 Although we may not have to hunt or gather to find food anymore, many of us still feel the primal urge to run to achieve that feeling of exhilaration.

 Research indicates that psychological factors may be a cause of the exercise high.
 In one study 46 undergraduate women were divided into two groups.
 None of these women had exercised more than once a week.

 All 46 women underwent fitness tests on a stationary bike.
 No matter how they had performed, women in one group were told they had excellent test results.
 Women in the other group were told they had below average results.